corduroynyc5/FS/README.md

 # FS
 FS2013 calendar mod

-- converts game days to a day of the week, date and year (day 1 is January 1, 2013)
+- converts game days to day of the week, date and year (day 1 is January 1, 2013)
-- adds seasonality to the game
+- adds seasonality
     ..weather and temperature changes (cold in winter/hot in summer) ..crop planting seasons (seeding is disabled for crops depending on the month)